hxl-team/HXL-GeoJSON/README.md

 # HXL GeoJSON API

 A PHP script to export all refugee numbers at different levels of our administrative unit hierarchy for a given emergency.
+The script will return point data (centroids in the case where the original geometry of a feature is complex), so that the data can be easily placed on top of a base map.

 # Quickstart